Build data aggregation with StreamX

 Refresh http://localhost:8081/generated/1.html and verify that the page now contains two reviews.

-2. Unpublish a review with the review:1:firstReviewHash key using the following command:
+2. Unpublish a review with the review:1:firstReviewHash key with the following command:

 streamx unpublish data review:1:firstReviewHash